devopsloft/devopsloft/README.md

 # DevOpsLoft
-DevOps Loft
+It is a web application which manages the operations of a unique program.
+The goal of the program is to address the lack of exprianced DevOps engineers to fulfil the increasing demanad.

+# How?
-Driving DevOps knowledge transfer in a study group which develops a real webapp (www.depy.io)
+Assisting you building a career path in the DevOps domain by driving DevOps knowledge transfer in a study group which develops a real webapp (www.devopsloft.io).

-## Services
-* GitHub
-* BitBucket
-* AWS

-## Culture
+And, matching you with potentials organizations who seeks DevOps engineers with your skillset (technical and personal).

+We will study together DevOps, once a week, two hours session frontally using Skype or suchlike.
+The rest of the work is done on your own.

+Recommended skills:
+A degree in Computer Science/Software Development/Industrial Engineering/related technical discipline or equivalent experience (DEV/IT/OPS)
+Ability to understand and write code.

+What to bring:
-* Agile
+* yourself
-* Lean software
+* your laptop

-## Technologies
-* source control - git
-* documentation - Markdown

-## Tools
-* editor - Atom

-We meet f2f once a week and all the rest of the communication is executed via repo issues.

-# Agile Scrum
-Each iteration/sprint/milestone - 2 weeks long
-# Gitflow Workflow
-The master branch stores the official release history, and the develop branch serves as an integration branch for features

-Go To Action:

-1. Fork GitHub repo: depy-io/depy.io.git

-2. Open an issue for each DevOps technology/service/tool/culture you are interested in.
+We will be working with services like: GitHub, AWS and others.
+Some of those services require payments.
+Those costs are on your own expense.